Jacksonville (Fringe): Reviews

-Giving the episode an 8.0/10 rating, IGN's Ramsey Isler thought the episode wasn't "as hard-hitting as most of the previous 'mythology' episodes, but it still leaves a good impression".
+Giving the episode an 8.0/10 rating, IGNs Ramsey Isler thought the episode wasn't "as hard-hitting as most of the previous 'mythology' episodes, but it still leaves a good impression".
 Isler enjoyed the "tense and intriguing" opening and ending of the episode, but kept waiting for more to happen in the middle.
 SFScope contributor Sarah Stegall called the opening "one of the best in the entire series" and "certainly the best television I've seen this year."
 In addition, Stegall praised Olivia's dream sequence and subsequent accusation of Walter, the inclusion of Massive Dynamic as allies, Broyles' role as "support" rather than "the usual role of Plot Obstacle," and the science behind the episode ("The very fact that we can have two different yet legitimate quantum physics explanations on a television drama is, in itself, cause for applause.").
 She concluded her review by noting Anna Torv has made "the most progress" in her performance, evolving from "downright wooden in the first year" to "carrying the role with grace and strength."
 Website blogger io9 listed "Jacksonville" as one of the "crucial" episodes new viewers must watch to get into the show.